-A male patient, 60 years of age, was a known case of Ischaemic Heart Disease (a damaged heart with poor cardiac circulation due to multiple vessel blocks), Diabetes Mellitus and Hypertension.
+A male patient, 60 years of age, was a known case of Ischaemic Heart Disease (a damaged heart (Homeopathy for Enlarged Heart) with poor cardiac circulation due to multiple vessel blocks), Diabetes Mellitus and Hypertension.
 He was an architect by profession.
 He was admitted into a well known Mumbai Hospital (Nanavati Hospital, Villeparle) with with acute cardiac angina under the care of a Cardiac Surgeon.
 This was the second episode he had had in 6 months.
 Along with pain, the symptoms of this episode were perspiration and dyspnoea on exertion.
 He had been diagnosed with Acute Myocardial Infarction in Congestive Cardiac Failure along with Arrhythmia.

 ECG showed global Myocardial Infarct with Atrial Fibrillation

 Echo Doppler Study showed an Ejection Fraction of 20%

 Angiography: Shows Tripple Vessel Disease